MarioLuigie/RAM_store/README.md

 - **[React Hook Form](https://react-hook-form.com/)**: A flexible and efficient form management library.
 Paired with `Zod` for schema-based form validation, it simplifies handling forms and validation in React.

 - **[Radix UI](https://www.radix-ui.com/)**: A collection of unstyled, accessible components such as checkboxes, radio buttons, and select dropdowns, used to build a customized and accessible UI.

-- **[Appwrite](https://appwrite.io/)**: A backend-as-a-service platform used for managing databases, authentication, and storage in this project.
-The `node-appwrite` SDK simplifies integration with Appwrite’s API.

 - **[Lucide Icons](https://lucide.dev/)**: A collection of beautiful, customizable icons used for enhancing the user interface.